ExcelDataReader/ExcelDataReader/README.md

 ### AsDataSet configuration options

-The `AsDataSet()` function accepts an optional configuration object to modify the behavior of the DataSet conversion:
+The `AsDataSet()` method accepts an optional configuration object to modify the behavior of the DataSet conversion:

 ```c#
 var result = reader.AsDataSet(new ExcelDataSetConfiguration() {